This vegan Pumpkin Curry is inspired by a Burmese recipe, it features the flavours of mint, tamarind and is both quick and easy to cook!

 Inspired by a recipe from a book called Burma by Naomi Duguid it has become a regular feature on our weekly dinner menu.

-This pumpkin curry is very different to from my usual curry recipes.
-Most of which are Indian and rely on dried spices and seeds, things like my beef dopiaza or chicken jalfrezi.
+This pumpkin curry is very different from my usual curries.
+Most of them are Indian and rely on dried spices and seeds, things like my beef dopiaza or chicken jalfrezi.

 Or are from south-east Asia and rely on complex pastes like my Thai Prawn curry or Beef Massaman curry.

-This easy pumpkin curry recipe relies on a far simpler set of ingredients.
+This easy squash curry recipe relies on a far simpler set of ingredients.

 It is hot and sour with a hint of sweetness, it is also vegan and takes a shade over 30 minutes to cook!

-I usually make this pumpkin curry with a butternut squash.
-The primary reason for this is that they are on the smaller side.
-This is really important when cooking for two!
+I usually make this curry with a butternut squash.
+The primary reason for this is that they are on the smaller side, this is really important when cooking for two!

-I will usually call it squash week, I will maybe have this, my butternut squash tagine and then possibly my butternut squash pasta or butternut squash chilli.
+If I can only get a larger pumpkin I will usually call it squash week, I will maybe have this, my butternut squash tagine and then possibly my roasted butternut squash pasta or butternut squash chilli.

-I may even roast off the leftovers and turn it into puree and use it in my pumpkin risotto recipe!
+I may even roast off the leftovers and turn it into puree and use it in my butternut squash risotto recipe!

 To make your own grab a big handful of mint, add 50ml of vinegar, 50 ml of boiling water.
 Mix then add salt and sugar to make it to your taste.

-One final hint, if you are not vegan switch out the soy sauce for fish sauce, it adds a wonderful complexity of flavour!
+If you are not sticking vegan then switch out the soy sauce for fish sauce, it adds a wonderful complexity of flavour!

-I like curries served with rice, my usual go to is simply boiled basmati rice.
+I like curries served with rice, my usual go-to is simply steamed or boiled jasmine rice.

 I have served this pumpkin curry with coconut rice and it is delicious.